 Students must make adequate progress in their classroom work.
-If any of your students are in academic difficulty, please take time to discuss this with Dean Paul Bryan, at email@example.com or (215) 717-3125.
+If any of your students are in academic difficulty, please take time to discuss this with Dean Paul Bryan at firstname.lastname@example.org or Dr. Jeanne McGinn, senior associate dean of academics, at email@example.com.

 Faculty members who travel to Philadelphia to teach are requested to submit receipts for their travel expenses to the registrar along with a completed faculty travel reimbursement form.
 During the school year, please submit one month’s reimbursement form and receipts by the tenth of the following month to Darin Kelly.
 Hotels are booked by Curtis, which covers only the cost of the room itself and applicable taxes.
 To ensure that a room will be available for you, please contact Paul Bryan at firstname.lastname@example.org or (215) 717-3125 with your needs as early as possible.

-All newly hired faculty members have an intake interview with the senior director of human resources.
+All newly hired faculty members have an intake interview with the director of human resources.
 At that time, they are made aware of all the offices and services available to them as part of the Curtis faculty.
-Major faculty members will have orientation with the president, dean, and associate dean of student and academic affairs during the fall semester.
-Liberal arts, musical studies, and career studies faculty members will have orientation with the department chair before the semester begins.
+Performance faculty members will have orientation with the president, dean, and senior associate dean of student affairs during the fall semester.
+Liberal arts, musical studies, and career studies faculty members will have orientations with their department chair before the semester begins.

 Marketing and Publicity for Faculty Recitals